Casual Summer Outfits: Helpful Looks for Indoor Activities

-I found these slides at Nordstrom and were shocked they were within my budget.
-If you do look into them, I ended up sizing down a half size (which is unusual for me).
+I found these slides at Nordstrom and was shocked they were within my budget.
+If you do look into them, I ended up sizing down a half-size (which is unusual for me).

 Considering the day of these photos was going to include a lot of walking, I made sure to add my Soul Insoles to the shoes so they would be comfortable.
 I have used these insoles time and time again, to make my “flat” sandals work for our walking activities.
 They have adhesive and therefore can be used over and over.